- To prep before first use wash inserts 3-5 times - Absorbency will increase over 3-8 wash cycles. Nappy shells just need one wash.

 - Never flush any nappy liner - even if they claim to be flushable

-- If required cold water rinse - hold nappy under fast flowing laundry tap/sprayer
+- If required cold water rinse - hold nappy under fast flowing laundry tap/sprayer to remove any soiling

 - Un-snap and remove inserts from pockets